moogacs/docs.buf.build/docs/configuration/v1beta1-migration-guide.md

                 └── datetime.proto
 ```

-The following sections will explain what changed between `v1beta1` and `v1` in more detail.
+The sections below explain what changed between `v1beta1` and `v1` in more detail.

 ## buf.yaml